wg-fuzz/wg-fuzz/README.md

 *wg-fuzz* is a tool for generating JavaScript programs with randomised WebGPU calls.
 It is intended to fuzz the WebGPU API.

 ## Build
-- Requires a dawn.node copied from Google's Dawn repo
+- Requires a dawn.node copied from Google's Dawn repo (alias c++ to clang)
 - Requires a recent Node
 - Run `cargo run`